HectorRDB/dbgwas/README.md

 ## Downloading the precompiled binaries
 This is the easiest way to run the tool since it is already precompiled.

-Precompilation is done using [Holy Build Box](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007 (e.g.: Debian >= 6, Ubuntu >= 10.04, Red Hat Enterprise Linux >= 5, CentOS >= 5, etc).
-We acknowledge Páll Melsted since we followed his [blog post](https://pmelsted.wordpress.com/2015/10/14/building-binaries-for-bioinformatics/) to build this portable binary.

 Download the latest binary here (v0.5.2): https://www.dropbox.com/s/gf6n4ibcakcyo5k/DBGWAS-0.5.2-Linux-precompiled.tar.gz?dl=1

 **Note:** even in this case, you still have to install the R dependencies (see [Dependencies installation](#dependencies-installation)).

 If the precompiled binary worked on your machine, you can jump to section [Dependencies installation](#dependencies-installation).
 Otherwise, see the next sections.

+### Details about the precompiled binary

+Precompilation is done using [Holy Build Box](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007 (e.g.: Debian >= 6, Ubuntu >= 10.04, Red Hat Enterprise Linux >= 5, CentOS >= 5, etc).
+We acknowledge Páll Melsted since we followed his [blog post](https://pmelsted.wordpress.com/2015/10/14/building-binaries-for-bioinformatics/) to build this portable binary.

+We attested that the precompiled binary works on Debian 7.11.0 or later and Ubuntu 14.04.5 or later, but it should work on all distributions supported by [Holy Build Box](http://phusion.github.io/holy-build-box/).

 ### Help, I can't run the precompiled binaries!
 Despite all our efforts, DBGWAS or the other binaries it uses might not work on your particular machine.